‘No justice, no Derby’ is the latest cry in a Louisville grappling with racial tensions

-“No justice, no Derby,” demonstrators chanted on a sweltering afternoon in the past week as they draped the racetrack’s gilded entrance sign with a purple banner depicting Breonna Taylor, the 26-year-old Black woman killed by police in her Louisville apartment in March.
+“No justice, no Derby,” demonstrators chanted on a sweltering afternoon last week as they draped the racetrack’s gilded entrance sign with a purple banner depicting Breonna Taylor, the 26-year-old Black woman killed by police in her Louisville apartment in March.
 The gathering was highly strategic, aimed at a marquee event that brings in hundreds of millions of dollars annually.
 Many Black residents consider it an enduring symbol of Louisville’s inequalities and segregation.

-“It’s something we’ve always seen like through a window,” said 19-year-old protest organizer Quintez Brown, a college student who has never been to the race.
+“It’s something we’ve always seen like through a window,” said 19-year-old Quintez Brown, a college student and protest organizer who has never been to the race.

 Tensions over the Derby — as well as the juxtaposition between its colorful pageantry and the poverty of its surrounding community — have long existed.
 But 2020 sharpened that divide: When it appeared that a delayed Derby would still host nearly 23,000 guests, even as the city reeled from Taylor’s death and calls continued for charges against the officers involved, activists condemned the race and demanded its cancellation.